 - Sleep apnea.

 When you’re dealing with an issue that affects your brain or nervous system, receiving a proper diagnosis goes a long way in finding the treatment needed to make a full recovery.
-At the Charles Evans Center, our neurologist works with patients to find the right treatment plan for them.
+At the CEC Health Center, our neurologist works with patients to find the right treatment plan for them.
 In addition to the previously mentioned conditions, other ailments our neurologist may be able to diagnose and create a treatment plan for can include some of the following:

 - Brain aneurysms.